dortania/GPU-Buyers-Guide/README.md

 **Turing Series (GTX 20xx, 16xx) Highest Supported OS:NONE**

-Unfortunately no support in any version of macOS as no drivers were ever written even for High Sierra.
+Unfortunately, no support in any version of macOS as no drivers were ever written even for High Sierra.
 Not much else to add.

 These cards include: